oracle-livelabs/analytics-ai/oci-datascience/ocw-2022-oci-session142/datascience.md

     ![Model Training](images/model-training.png " ")

+    Model training will take several minutes to execute and completed.

 A model is then generated that can be used for prediction tasks.
 ADS uses the roc-auc scoring metric to evaluate the performance of this model on unseen data (X_test).

 9. Machine learning Explainability: Machine learning explainability (MLX) is the process of explaining and interpreting machine learning and deep learning models.